openeemeter/caltrack/docs/savings-calculations/v1.0/monthly/README.md

 3. Sum  `monthly_gross_savings` over the 12 billing periods from 13 months after `work_end_date` to 24 months.

-#### Year one site-level annualized gross savings in the normal year
+#### Year one site-level annualized weather normalized metered energy savings in the normal year

 1. Compute `predicted_baseline_monthly_use` using the stage one model from the baseline period and average degree days from the CZ2010 normal weather year.
 Use the full month of available values when calculating the average degree days per billing period for the normal year.